s-r-e-e-r-a-j/IpShifter/README.md

 1. **Set SOCKS Proxy:**

 - Set the SOCKS proxy for your browser or application to `127.0.0.1:9050.`
-- This ensures that all traffic is routed through the Tor network, which IP Shifter uses for IP rotation.
+- This ensures that all traffic is routed through the Tor network, which IP Shifter uses for IP Changing.

 2 **Browser Proxy Settings:**